-Students must be enrolled in or previously taken VART 2185: Photography Two, VART 2196: Large Format Photography, or VART 3500 Documentary Photography: Italy.
+Students must be enrolled in, or previously taken VART 2185: Photography Two, VART 2196: Large Format Photography, or VART 3500 Documentary Photography: Italy, or have instructor permission.
 Fordham's short-term programs are open to undergraduates from any discipline currently seeking a degree at a US institution.
 Applicants must have sophomore standing, a GPA of 3.0 or above, and a clear disciplinary record.

-View the book published by student photographers participating in the program from past years.
+View the books published by student photographers participating in the program from past years.

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.